 All live ("synchronous") sessions are recorded for later viewing.
 You should make every effort to attend the live session, but if you can’t, you can watch the recording.
 Be sure to answer the survey question at the end of the recording to get attendance credit for the session.

-Eligible employees may be able to use tuition benefits toward these courses.
+Eligible employees may use tuition benefits toward these courses.
 The Human Resources website provides more information on tuition benefits for University employees.
 Health system employees should consult their HR representative for more information.

 The course TAs are the first line of support when it comes to course material and assignments.
 Their names and email addresses are listed near the top of the course’s Home page in Canvas.
 If you are having technical issues within the course itself, please contact psom-MEHPhelp@pennmedicine.upenn.edu.
 Other questions can be directed to the Program Manager at firstname.lastname@example.org.

 Yes.
-Credits earned in the Certificate for Penn Affiliates may be counted toward the Master of Health Care Innovation, as long as that course is currently in the master's program curriculum.
+Credits earned in the Certificate for Penn Affiliates may be counted toward the Master of Health Care Innovation, if the credits were earned no more than 2 years prior to matriculating into the master's program.